51Degrees/specifications/device-detection-specification/data-model.md

 There are several different Engines for getting information about devices.
 Each of these Engines MUST return data that is interface compatible with the others.

-Given an interface `IDeviceData`, the following table shows what should be populated by each Engine:
+Given an interface `IDeviceData`, the following table shows what will be populated by each Engine:

 | Engine          | Result                   |